Meyer (family of bronze casters): Gerhardt (IV)

 In 1695, back in Sweden, he became liveryman of the Stockholm guild, head of the Royal foundry and married in the very same year Catharina Kammecker.
-Soon after Meyer wrote to the king offering to cast "large metal statues and other decorations" as well as iron "stoves", works which Meyer pretended to be able to execute thanks to his French experiences.
-He requested to the Royal artillery department (Krigskollegium) permission to be also allowed to cast portrait busts, statues and other kind of works in order to secure the financial success of his workshop.
+Soon after, Meyer wrote to the king offering to cast "large metal statues and other decorations" as well as iron "stoves", works which Meyer pretended to be able to execute thanks to his French experiences.
+He requested to the Royal artillery department (War College) permission to be also allowed to cast portrait busts, statues and other kind of works in order to secure the financial success of his workshop.

 Nicodemus Tessin distrusted Meyer and investigated with Keller in Paris about his former apprentice and his capacities in figure-casting.
 Keller reported that Meyer – during his relatively short stay – only attended the final steps of the cast of an equestrian statuette and that he lacked knowledge about the decisive preparatory steps in casting such as making the core investment, building armature or melting the wax.
 In comparison to the cast of a statuette the cast of a monumental bronze sculpture is by far more challenging.
 In the words of the Swedish envoy in Paris, Daniel Cronström, Meyer would not be capable of carrying out a large-size figure cast (“grande ouvrage”) without help.
-As a result of this enquiries, the French caster François Aubry was hired from Paris to cast the sculptures for the Royal palace.
+As a result of these enquiries, the French caster François Aubry was hired from Paris to cast the sculptures for the Royal palace.
 He arrived in Stockholm in May 1697.
 There is no evidence that Gerhardt (IV) did ever cast a figure.

 There has been an attempt to attribute the cast of Giambologna's Bathing Venus of 1597 to Gerhardt (IV).
 However, the date 1597 on the Venus is paleographically undoubtable.
 Nonetheless, it has been argued, that the 5 in the date of Gerhardt I's signature would originally have been, on the casting model, a 6 which did transform itself during the casting process accidentally into a 5.
 Therefore, the date should be interpreted as 1697 enabling the attribution of the cast to Gerhardt (IV).
 This assumption has been disproved on technical grounds and is contradicted by natural scientific evidence, which excludes a casting date after 1648 with a probability of 99.75%.

 Today some cannons and a large number of church bells cast by Gerhardt (IV) are preserved.
 He and three of his children died in the plague of 1710.
 His widow ran the business after her husband's untimely death.